 2012-13: Demko was invited to join USA Hockey’s National Team Development Program in Ann Arbor, MI — skating for the NDTP’s U18 squad as a 16-year-old — and in December 2012 committed to playing college hockey at Boston College in 2013-14.
 He played for Team USA’s U18 team in the 2012 Ivan Hlinka Memorial Tournament and at the 2013 World Junior Championship in Sochi, Russia.
 He was 31-9-3 with six shutouts and had a 2.06 goals against and .911 save percentage in 45 games for the NDTP’s U18 team.
 Demko was 2-2 in four games at the Ivan Hlinka Tournament, with both losses coming in overtime, and had a 3.27 goals against and .895 save percentage.
 He was 4-3 in seven games with one shutout for the USA silver medal-winning squad in Sochi; posting a 2.24 goals against and .899 save percentage.

-2013-14: Thatcher Demko is splitting the goaltending duties at Boston College with junior Brian Billett in his freshman season.
+2013-14: Thatcher Demko gradually assumed the starting position for Boston College as a freshman after splitting time with junior Brian Billett early in the year; backstopping the Eagles to the Frozen Four semifinals.
+In 24 games he was 16-5-3 with two shutouts and had a 2.24 goals against and .919 save percentage.
+BC won the Hockey East regular season title and was among the top-ranked teams in the country most of the year.
+The Eagles were upset by Notre Dame in a three-game Hockey East quarterfinal series but rebounded to capture the NCAA Northeast Regional — defeating Denver and Massachusetts-Lowell — before falling 5-4 to eventual national champion Union, 5-4, in a Frozen Four semifinal game.
 Demko was one of three goalies invited to USA Hockey’s U20 evaluation camp in July and was with the team at the 2014 World Junior Championship but did not see any action.
-He played for Team Johnson in the 2013 USA Hockey/CCM All-American Prospects game in September and was the top ranked North American goaltender in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He played for Team Johnson in the 2013 USA Hockey/CCM All-American Prospects game in September.
+Demko was the top ranked North American goaltender in the Central Scouting final rankings and was selected by Vancouver in the second round (36th overall) in the 2014 NHL Draft.